 The Commonwealth of Kentucky offers both entry-level training and upgrade training for new and existing manufactures through the Bluegrass State Skills Corporation.
 This labor training money is available to you, and we will assist you in making the applications.

-I hope the above information will answer your questions about Lebanon/Marion County.
-If you have additional questions or need additional information, please give me a call.
+We hope the above information will answer your questions about Lebanon/Marion County.
+If you have additional questions or need additional information, please contact us.

-I look forward to your visiting our community and to see why Lebanon/Marion County was voted the “Most Industry Friendly Community” in Kentucky.
+We look forward to you visiting our community and to see why Lebanon/Marion County was voted the “Most Industry Friendly Community” in Kentucky.